“Going, going, gone — that’s what happens when the little blue pill wears off.”

 And it wasn’t from a lack of trying — although most women found me very trying indeed.

 To cite an example, Lucy Negativicoccus, a biology student I once dated, and a pretty young thing as hot as a Bunsen burner and with beakers to spare, said I was so inept at love-making that during a flu outbreak she doubted I could even seduce a lonely virus into having a hot and steamy mutation.
 And Susie Quasar, an astrophysics major who thought the closest I would ever get to a scientific equation was E=McDonalds, barked that she’d need a Hadron-Collider to detect my little troglodyte.

 The hostility of these women confounded me.
 I had never understood what I did wrong.
 My date nights had become about as stimulating as a Fleet enema.
 Thankfully, just like an enema, the dates were mercifully quick and induced regularity immediately afterward.

 And not all women disliked me.
 After all, everyone had a mother.
 From my youthful memories, I knew there would always be a place I could go where my bed was made in the morning and I would receive a few kind words over a cup of coffee — although the maids at Motel 6 rarely spoke English.

-The couple dates I had with one of the maids was surprisingly pleasant.
+The couple of dates I had with one of the maids was surprisingly pleasant.
 She only spoke Spanish, but she smiled a lot.
 We soon developed an intricate system of communication through subtle variances in her smiles.
 For the first time, it was impossible to say anything stupid.